nmrugg/quine/README.md

 </pre>

 What do you think?
-Suggestions and improvements are welcome.
+Suggestions and pull requests are welcome.

+_(There are also other types of JavaScript quines in the `other` directory just for fun.)_